-See also standing orders 16(b)
+See also standing orders 15(b)(xii) and (xvii).

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 24(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.